durvibangera/durvibangera/README.md

 ### 👨‍💻 About Me

-[cite_start]I am a third-year Computer Science and Engineering (Data Science) student from Mumbai, India[cite: 10, 13]. [cite_start]As an AI/ML enthusiast, I have hands-on experience in building machine learning models, developing NLP pipelines, and creating AI-powered applications[cite: 6, 7]. [cite_start]I'm passionate about leveraging data-driven solutions to solve real-world problems[cite: 8].
+I am a third-year Computer Science and Engineering (Data Science) student from Mumbai, India.
+As an AI/ML enthusiast, I have hands-on experience in building machine learning models, developing NLP pipelines, and creating AI-powered applications.
+I'm passionate about leveraging data-driven solutions to solve real-world problems.

 ---